itsmejoshleach/itsmejoshleach/README.md

 [My Other Website](https://hacking-people.github.io):
 - This is a website, with social media safety stuff, and other things to do with how to stay safe online.
-- It will also have stuff like; how to hack, and how to protect yourslef from those types of hacks.
+- It will also have stuff like; how to hack, and how to protect yourself from those types of hacks.

 ## About Me:
 - I am currently a student